dacoloma/Cheatsheets/Ethical_Hacker_Methodology.md

 It returns whether the website is up or down.
 ### Identifying website technologies
 #### builtwith.com
-Determine what tech is used in a website (framework, libraries, widget, etc.)
+Determines what tech is used in a website (framework, libraries, widget, etc.)
 #### wappalyzer (browser add-on)
+Gives less information than builtwith.com but it gives you the information right away when you visit any page
 ### Burp Suite

 ### Google Fu